lucapette/web/main/content/writing/the-books-i-read-in-2023.md

 (Read it in Italian)

-I love the way You Hua writes anything, really.
+I love the way You Hua writes.
+No matter the subject I enjoy his way.
 So it's not surprising I loved this book as well.
 My favourite word, also unsurprising, is "writing".
 Among the most beautiful "writing about writing" I have ever read.

 {{</ book >}}